86Box/docs/dev/api/device.rst

 2. The selected machine has any of the expansion buses specified in the device's ``flags``;
 3. The device's ``available`` callback returns ``1`` to indicate the device is available (this will always be true if the ``available`` callback function is ``NULL``).

-The ``available`` callback can be used to verify the presence of ROM files if any ROMs are required by the device:
+The ``available`` callback can be used to verify the presence of ROM files if any ROMs are required by the device.

 .. container:: toggle